-Effective for periods beginning after June 15, 2017, GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, improves accounting and financial reporting for postemployment benefits other than pensions (OPEB).
+Effective for periods beginning after June 15, 2016, GASB Statement No. 82, Pension Issues-an amendment of GASB Statements No. 67, 68 and No. 73, Amends Statement 67 and 68 to require the presentation of covered payroll, defined as the payroll on which contributions to a pension plan are based, and ratios that use that measure.
+Employers are also required to recognize expenses in the period for which the contributions are assessed.
 The impact of the adoption of this Statement has not been determined by management, although it is not expected to impact the Corporation as it has no employees.